snassar/garden/docs/reference/module-types/kubernetes.md

     # Max number of the local application restarts.
 Unlimited by default.
     max: .inf

-  # The k8s name of the remote container (optional).
+  # The k8s name of the target remote container.
   containerName:

 # POSIX-style paths to YAML files to load manifests from.
 Each can contain multiple manifests, and can include any